shangbaba/TimezoneSwitcher/README.md

 # timezoneSwitcher
+This project is useful for MAC users who has to frequently change timezone or time on their computers.
-This allows MAC users change timezone or time with python.
+It allows users change timezone or time with python.